 I ticked off bucket list items like learning to dive, paddle boarding, and running a half marathon.
-And I saved far more money than the first time I left the country!
+And I smartly saved far more money than the first time I left the country!

 Did someone say digital nomad?

 It was after my work visa ended and I was ticking off a few things I wanted to do before leaving the country.
 We were on a train from Edinburgh to York and she was telling me about digital nomads and people who earn money from their websites or online skills while travelling and doing whatever they want.

-But once the dust settled and I was working a job that I didn’t particularly enjoy (except for the people) and coming home in the evenings to twiddle my thumbs I started thinking about it again.
+But once the dust settled and I was working another job that I didn’t particularly enjoy (except for the people) and coming home in the evenings to twiddle my thumbs I started thinking about it again.

 Sure I had plans to move to Spain and teach English, but what was I going to do after that?
 It wasn’t a job I was considering forever and there were only so many times I could renew within the program anyway.

 Getting serious about (starting) blogging (again)

-And THIS was my turning point.
-Well, one of them.
-My travel blog from Europe had died when I left and wasn’t exactly the most amazing thing to start with, and although I’d looked at other travel bloggers websites I really didn’t get how they made money and made it all work.
-Plus there seemed to be a few big names dominating the space and how was I supposed to compete with them?
 Then I was tasked with coding a website from scratch for my course and I had to research other similar websites to do so.
-Of course, I chose a travel blog, and in the course of my research I realised there were THOUSANDS of blogs out there.
-If all of these people could give it a go, why couldn’t I?
+Of course, I chose a travel website, and in the course of my research I realised there were THOUSANDS of blogs out there.

-It was a good thing too or I probably would have messed with it forever trying to make it perfect (it’s still not).
+It was a good thing, too or I probably would have messed with it forever trying to make it perfect (it’s still not).
 From then on Migrating Miss was on the internet!

 Year one of blogging (and living in Spain)

 My first year of blogging was a whirlwind.
 I learnt a ton in a short space of time but always felt like I was on the back foot still.
 I made some awesome friends online who I have since met in person and still chat with today.

 Throughout this time I’d been living in Spain teaching English.
-The job itself was only 12 hours a week which gave me plenty of spare time which I filled with teaching adult students to earn some extra money, learning Spanish, travelling around Spain, and blogging.
+The job itself was only 12 hours a week which gave me plenty of spare time that I filled with teaching adult students to earn some extra money, learning Spanish, travelling around Spain, and blogging.

 Oh and something else…

-Now I sort of left something important out of this story, and that’s my (now) husband.
-We met back when I was on a working holiday visa in the UK and he was part of the reason it was so tough to leave.
+Now I sort of left something important out of this story, and that’s my (now) husband, Phil.
+We met back when I was on the working holiday visa in the UK and he was part of the reason it was so tough to leave.

 While I was in Australia we didn’t speak a whole lot, but closer to me moving to Spain we started to speak again, and given I was passing through Edinburgh en route to Spain it was kind of natural that we met up… and the rest is, as they say, history!

 The plan was for us was to get married in the UK, enabling me to apply for a visa to move back to and stay in Scotland once again.
-It’s an insane process that turned out to be one of the most stressful things I’ve ever done (still never written about it!) but at the end of the day, I was able to move back to the UK in early 2017 just in time for the wedding.
+It’s an insane process that turned out to be one of the most stressful things I’ve ever done (still never written about it!) but at the end of it all, I was able to move back to the UK just in time for the wedding.

 We got married in Scotland in May 2017 in front of friends and family from all over the world with a relaxed ceremony and barn BBQ reception that was just perfect for us.
 But what was I going to do now?

 We also had a six-week honeymoon to New Zealand planned for the end of 2017 into 2018 (read: no one wants to give me a job with all that time off).

 In Scotland (again), freelancing and year two of blogging

-It wasn’t full-time but it was decent money, plus the small earnings from my website, a supportive husband, and taking on the odd temp office job meant I was able to survive (data entry in a windowless room should be listed as a method of torture by the way).
+It wasn’t full-time but it was decent money, plus the small earnings from my website, a supportive husband who knew I really wanted to make this work, and taking on the odd temp office job meant I was able to survive (data entry in a windowless room should be listed as a method of torture by the way).